nwj/nwj.sh/content/about.md

 ### Projects

-- [Orbital](https://orbital.build) is a web app for learning and practicing build orders and timings in real time strategy games.
-At its core, it is a timer that uses text-to-speech synthesis to read user-defined phrases aloud at specific timings.
-The effect is similar to having a coach remind you to take certain actions at specific times.
-I have used it to practice and improve at StarCraft II.
-Orbital is written in [Elm](https://elm-lang.org/) and the code for it is on [Github](https://github.com/nwj/orbital).

 - [Zeke](https://github.com/nwj/zeke) is a CLI that makes managing a folder of markdown notes more ergonomic.
 I use it for my own personal note taking system.
 It is written in Rust.

+- [Orbital](https://github.com/nwj/orbital) was a web app for learning and practicing build orders and timings in real time strategy games.
+I wrote it for Braze's 2018 hackday as a way to learn [Elm](https://elm-lang.org/).
+At its core, it is a timer that uses text-to-speech synthesis to read user-defined phrases aloud at specific timings.
+The effect is similar to having a coach remind you to take certain actions at specific times.

 ### Uses This